 reviewed, and approved.

-The student must explain in writing why he is seeking a second undergraduate degree or teacher certification, his career goals, and a timetable for completion of these goals.
+The student must explain in writing why they are seeking a second undergraduate degree or teacher certification, their career goals, and a timetable for completion of these goals.
 This appeal will also require documentation from the student’s academic advisor indicating the number of credit hours needed to complete the second degree.
 If the appeal is successful, the student is granted up to four terms maximum of loans and scholarships if eligible.

-If a student does not have extenuating circumstances or a valid reason, he may regain eligibility by completing one semester using his own resources at USCB with at least part-time enrollment (6.0 to 8.0 credits).
-Courses taken must be in student’s degree program, and the student must earn a 2.5 GPA in all courses taken.
+If a student does not have extenuating circumstances or a valid reason, they may regain eligibility by completing one semester at USCB with at least part-time enrollment (6.0 to 8.0 credits) without receiving financial aid.
+Courses taken must be in the student’s degree program, and the student must earn a 2.5 GPA in all courses taken.
 Please note that a student does not regain eligibility for financial aid by sitting out a semester.
-In addition, the student must submit a Satisfactory Academic Progress (SAP) Appeal Form at the end of the term, after the grades have been posted to the student’s official record by the Registrar's Office.
-If student is reinstated, he maybe eligible for future aid only because awards are not retroactive.
+In addition, the student must submit a Eligibility for Title IV Aid - Reestablished Form at the end of the term, after the grades have been posted to the student’s official record by the Registrar Office.
+If the student is reinstated, they may be eligible for future aid only because awards are not retroactive.